We offer many types of professional development opportunities, delivered virtually and face-to-face, throughout the year.

 Level: Intermediate - Builds on foundational knowledge

 Want to use AI tools to enhance your creativity in developing course materials?
 You'll design workflows that incorporate thoughtful prompt engineering to support all aspects of teaching—from ideation to delivery to revision.
 While you'll consider how students might use these tools to enhance their own creative and critical thinking, the focus is on helping you gain those insights for yourself.
-The approach is hands-on with opportunities to research, experiment with tools, reflect on real practices, and develop a workflow that improves both quality and productivity.

 Online Mini-Courses